Lancers Football -- Head Coach

 Fred Fimbres became the 24th head coach in Pasadena City College football history when he was hired in June of 2011.

-After a disappointing 2012 season that saw the Lancers beset by injuries to key players on both sides of the ball, Fimbres hopes to use a retooled assistant coaching staff to bounce back in 2013.
+After a rough 2012 season that saw the Lancers beset by injuries to key players on both sides of the ball, Fimbres hopes to use a retooled assistant coaching staff to bounce back in 2013.

 In 2011, Fimbres coached the Lancers to a 49-28 victory over Glendale for a successful PCC debut.
 While PCC went 3-7 overall, the Lancers earned respect in the difficult SCFA National Southern Conference when Pasadena upset then nationally-ranked Fullerton, 30-20, in the conference opener.
 It was the first conference victory by the Lancers of any kind since 2009.

 The team later would slow down two-time, defending state champion Mt.
 San Antonio, holding the Mounties' offense in check during a 27-13 loss.

 Due to injuries, PCC survived despite having to use four different quarterbacks throughout the year.
 Fimbres still coached the talents of state receptions leader Wayne Peters (81 catches) and utilized of one of the region's top defensive ends in Pone Faleofa, who made nine sacks.
 Linebacker Grant Haggard, whose combined 116 tackles were the most by any Lancer in 2010-2011, earned the college's prestigious Horrell Scholarship Award for playing performance, sportsmanship, and academic standing.